-y numeric matrix of counts

-design numeric matrix giving the design matrix for the GLM that is to be fit.
+У numeric matrix of counts design numeric matrix giving the design matrix for the GLM that is to be fit.

-dispBinTrend 37
+dispBinTrend

-offset numeric scalar, vector or matrix giving the offset (in addition to the log of the effective library size) that is to be included in the NB GLM for the genes.
-If a scalar, then this value will be used as an offset for all genes and libraries.
-If a vector, it should be have length equal to the number of libraries, and the same vector of offsets will be used for each gene.
-If a matrix, then each library for each gene can have a unique offset, if desired.
-In adjustedProfileLik the offset must be a matrix with the same dimension as the table of counts.

-of 1 See must be a matrix with the same dimension as

-df degrees of freedom for spline curve.

-span span used for loess curve.

-min.n minimim number of genes in a bins.

-method.bin method used to estimate the dispersion in each bin.
-Possible values are "CoxReid", method.trend type of curve to smooth the bins.
-Possible values are "spline" for a natural cubic regression spline or "loess" for a linear lowess curve.
+offset numeric scalar, vector or matrix giving the offset (in addition to the log of effective library size) that is to be included in the NB GLM for the geness scalar, then this value will be used as an offset for all genes and libraries vector, it should be have length equal to the number of libraries, and the vector of offsets will be used for each gene.
+If a matrix, then each libraries each gene can have a unique offset, if desired.
+In adjustedProfileLi offset must be a matrix with the same dimension as the table of counts. s.
+If a s.
+If a same ry for df degrees of freedom for spline curve. span span used for loess curve. min.n minimim number of genes in a bins. method.bin method used to estimate the dispersion in each bin.
+Possible values are "Cox" "Pearson" or "deviance". ⟨Reid", method.trend type of curve to smooth the bins.
+Possible values are "spline" for a na cubic regression spline or "loess" for a linear lowess curve. atural AveLogCPM numeric vector giving average log2 counts per million for each gene weights optional numeric matrix giving observation weights other arguments are passed to estimateGLMCommonDisp list with the following components: